ronled86/ClipPilot/wiki/FAQ.md

 - Internet connection for YouTube integration

 ### **Q: Why does Windows show a security warning when installing?**
 **A:** This is normal for new software.
-ClipPilot is safe to install.
+ClipPAilot is safe to install.
 Click "More info" → "Run anyway" to proceed.
 The warning appears because the installer isn't signed with an expensive code signing certificate.

-### **Q: Do I need a YouTube API key to use ClipPilot?**
+### **Q: Do I need a YouTube API key to use ClipPAilot?**
-**A:** No, ClipPilot works without an API key for basic functionality.
+**A:** No, ClipPAilot works without an API key for basic functionality.
 An API key enhances the search experience and provides access to trending videos.

-### **Q: How do I update ClipPilot?**
+### **Q: How do I update ClipPAilot?**
-**A:** ClipPilot includes an auto-updater that checks for updates on startup.
+**A:** ClipPAilot includes an auto-updater that checks for updates on startup.
 You can also manually download and install the latest version from the GitHub releases page.

 ## 🔍 **Search & Discovery**